gterzian/Subtitles-combiner/README.md

 ```

 you can add as many filenames as you want, these will all be combined.
+The title argument is used for the name of the combined file.

 Also an example of using generators for creating data processing pipelines.